 Okay, this one isn't specifically tech purchasing, but Good360 provides a wide range of discounted products to nonprofits, including hardware, software, housewares, clothing, office equipment and supplies, and more.

 National hub for discounts for non-profits on hardware and software, including Microsoft software.
 TechSoup also provides a wide range of articles and tips on selecting and using technology and services.
-Also see their resource page on technology planning and their Healthy and Secure Computing Workbook.
+Also see their resource page on technology planning.

 Providing technology consulting, training, and tech support to non-profits in the northwest.
 Based in Seattle.